Reflective Empiricism: Bias Reflection and Introspection as a Scientific Method: The Transformative Potential of Reflective Science

-\textit{Reflective Science} opens doors to a comprehensive exploration of reality by overcoming the limits of a supposedly objective mind and using intuition and inner insights as a source---on the one hand, to recognize and reduce one's own bias filters and thereby to recognize and understand a more objective understanding of superordinate mechanisms connected to the observer, and on the other hand, to gain deeper insights and a more comprehensive understanding of nature.
+\textit{Reflective Science} opens doors to a comprehensive exploration of reality by overcoming the limits of a supposedly objective mind and using intuition and inner insights as a source---on the one hand, to recognize and reduce one's own bias filters and thereby arrive at a more objective understanding of superordinate mechanisms connected to the observer, and on the other hand, to gain deeper insights and a more comprehensive understanding of nature.
 A perspective that could also re-illuminate the history of physics as a sequence of intuitive breakthroughs.